A new way to disrupt suicide and save lives,

-The first Survivor Cadre Roundtable
+The first Survivor Cadre

-demonstrate a new kind of courage — the courage it takes to talk.
+demonstrating a new kind of courage — the courage it takes to talk.

-become a trusted lifeline, drawing sufferers out of isolation, and giving them the confidence to admit their pain.
+becoming a trusted lifeline, drawing sufferers out of isolation, and giving them the confidence to admit their pain.
 When a sufferer hears from a Survivor who's been through what they're going through, the sufferer can see there is no stigma, no shame, in opening up and talking.
 And that can save their life.

-provide insight into What Worked, sharing the tools and techniques that actually helped them survive suicide and get on the path to healing.
+providing insight into What Worked, sharing the tools and techniques that actually helped them survive suicide and get on the path to healing.

-create a new sense of belonging to a tribe, which veterans often miss.
+creating a new sense of belonging to a tribe, which veterans often miss.

 Survivors who participated in the first virtual Survivor Cadres Roundtable